E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 After installation:
 1. Launch **Docker Desktop** from Applications.
-2. Log in with your **Docker Hub** account [Simply login with google works].
+2. Log in with your **Docker Hub** account [Simply login with Google works].

 ---

 ### Step 4: Prepare Workspace Directory
-Workspace directory will be shared directory between macOS and docker Ubuntu 22.04.5.
-Which means contents at this path present in macOS will be accessible in Ubuntu and vice versa.
+The workspace directory will be shared between macOS and Docker Ubuntu 22.04.5.
+Which means the contents at this path present in macOS will be accessible in Ubuntu and vice versa.
-Create such directory to store Docker-related files (Please change the path according to your needs):
+Create such a directory to store Docker-related files (Please change the path according to your needs):

 > ⚠️ Please replace `/Users/shubhamlanjewar/code/esdcs_docker` with **`your_path`**